mbabynames search ✿

 Justin Christopher

-Justin ("noble and strong") and Christopher ("bearer of Christ").
+Justin ("just or fair") and Christopher ("bearer of Christ").
 Two distinct meanings that create a name with range.
 Justin is 2 syllables.
 Christopher at 3 adds length and rhythm.

 Justin James